hamsternipples/nosedocs/noseblog.md

 I just watched a series of interesting videos on past times, which made me want to write a long comment about what I thought about modern "initiation" and "enlightenment" compared to times past.

-https://www.youtube.com/watch?v=RPixqRq-zXg 28:40 - in regard to the 16 figures with the heads of birds, and 32 with human heads...
+@[youtube](https://www.youtube.com/watch?v=RPixqRq-zXg) 28:40 - in regard to the 16 figures with the heads of birds, and 32 with human heads...

 I have often wondered about why there are so many depictions of various "gods" with wings, and also with quite a few as birds (especially notable also in egypt).
 I think these figures represent a series of "rulers" -- 16 of them the original "gods" -- which are depicted as birds. then, there were 32 humans which are depicted with wings.

-there is a similar motif with the sumerians. ancient architects did a video on sumerians in south america here: https://www.youtube.com/watch?v=z8NnX2ObQwA
+there is a similar motif with the sumerians. ancient architects did a video on sumerians in south america here: @[youtube](https://www.youtube.com/watch?v=z8NnX2ObQwA)

-the principal video that I think shows this can be seen here: https://www.youtube.com/watch?v=kvdrkSUVn70
+the principal video that I think shows this bag, the tree of life, and pinecone motifs can be seen here: @[youtube](https://www.youtube.com/watch?v=kvdrkSUVn70)

 in it, he talks about how there were original "gods" that walked with the humans, and taught them things. they are always shown as the birds and hold bags in their hands. the initiation ritual is to open up the pinecone and the tree of life, which represents enlightenment and is said to give wings.